elden2/victor-hugo/site/content/blog/Markov_Model.md

 The noise = False section will be used at the end.
 It allows us to bypass the most common word, and instead throw in a less common word that exists in the list.
-With out a bit of noise thrown in, the program can get caught in infinite loops.
+Without a bit of noise thrown in, the program can get caught in infinite loops.

 Putting it all together: